-Based in Boca Raton, Florida, MobileHelp offers comprehensive protection.
+Based in Boca Raton, Florida, MobileHelp systems offer comprehensive protection.
 They are known for developing the first medical alert system that integrates GPS technology into their medical alert devices.
 They also offered the first medical alert system designed for those that lack a landline phone.
 For an additional price, subscribers can sign up for MobileHealth Connect that offers free damaged equipment replacement, discounts on fall-button pricing, and medication reminders, along with activity tracking technology.

-Fact: According to the Centers for Disease Control and Prevention (CDC), one in four older adults report falling each year.
+Fact: According to the Centers for Disease Control and Prevention (CDC), more than one in four older adults report falling each year.
 Automatic fall detection can help provide peace of mind for those who live alone.

 MobileHelp is an FDA-registered company, so their products are held to high standards.
 One thing I love about this company is their telehealth feature.
 With this add-on, subscribers can access a network of doctors from their homes for medical advice and prescription refills.